OpenOCL/openocl.github.io/legal.md

 openocl.org is a project of:

 > Jonas Koenemann
-> Merzhauser Str.
-2
+> University of Freiburg
+> Georges Koehler Allee 102
-> 79100 Freiburg
+> 79110 Freiburg
 > Germany
 >
 > info [at] openocl.org